KnarliX/janvi-dreamer/client/public/cdn/guide/en/web-verify.md

 ![Portal Login](/cdn/guide/img/portal-login.avif)

-> **<u>Important</u>:** It could take two to five seconds to redirect to the Discord Oauth process.
+> **Important:** It could take two to five seconds to redirect to the Discord Oauth process.
 During this process, please wait patiently and refrain from clicking more than once or refreshing the page.

 ---

+## test

 ```JavaScript
 const js = require('@eslint/js');